 But don’t lose hope.
 There are options out there to cover your health care until you’re back on your feet!

 Life happens.
-And if you find yourself out of a job that gave you employer-based health care, these are your main options:
+And if you find yourself out of a job that gave you employer-based health care, these are your main choices for coverage:

 - Government health insurance marketplace